-House OKs Stop School Violence Act, FBI’s David Bowdich testifies on Nikolas Cruz failures to Senate
+House OKs Stop School Violence Act; FBI’s David Bowdich testifies on Nikolas Cruz failures to Senate

 Senate Republican leaders are pushing for a vote on the Fix NICS legislation, but the chamber remains stalemated over procedural squabbles.

-Judiciary Committee Chairman Chuck Grassley, Iowa Republican, said he is trying to figure out how to move gun-related legislation.
+Judiciary Committee Chairman Charles E. Grassley, Iowa Republican, said he is trying to figure out how to move gun-related legislation.
 He noted that Democrats bypassed the committee process to bring such bills straight to the floor in the past.

-“It’s possible that a similar approach may be used now as the Senate works together to consider what should be done about school safety and preventing mass violence,” said Mr. Grassley.
+“It’s possible that a similar approach may be used now as the Senate works together to consider what should be done about school safety and preventing mass violence,” Mr. Grassley said.
 “In the meantime, we’re holding this hearing, which I believe is of great importance for the entire Senate and, indeed, the country.”

 Mr. Grassley helped draft the Senate version of Mr. Rutherford’s safety grant bill and announced Wednesday that he plans to introduce separate legislation to help the Secret Service’s National Threat Assessment Center conduct research into school violence.